thu-tram/mangg-may-tinh/routing/distance-vector.md

 In split horizon, if someone gives me a route, I don't advertise the route back at them.

 By contrast, in poison reverse, if someone gives me a route, I explicitly advertise poison back at them.
-In other words, I explicitly tell them, ``Do not forward packets my way'' (because I'd just forward them back to you).
+In other words, I explicitly tell them, "Do not forward packets my way" (because I'd just forward them back to you).

 <img width="900px" src="/assets/routing/2-071-poisonreverse1.png">